 A. We will bear the cost of soliciting proxies.
-In addition to solicitation by mail, our directors, officers and employees may solicit proxies by telephone, e-mail, facsimile, and in person without additional compensation.
+In addition to solicitation by mail, our directors, officers and employees may solicit proxies by telephone, email, facsimile, and in person without additional compensation.
 We may reimburse brokers or persons holding stock in their names, or in the names of their nominees, for their expenses in sending proxies and proxy material to beneficial owners.

-Implications of Being an "Emerging Growth Company" and a "Smaller Reporting Company"
+Implications of Being a "Smaller Reporting Company"